-- Successfully complete each required course/fieldwork with a grade of 76.5% or higher and maintain an overall GPA 3.0. - Successful completion of the MSOT Capstone Project. - Comply with program standards of conduct and guidelines for ethical conduct. - Successfully complete each element of the Summative Evaluation with a grade of 76.5% or higher.
+- Successfully complete each required course with an average cumulative grade of overall GPA 3.0. - Successfully complete each fieldwork (CPPE) with a passing grade - Successfully complete all MSOT courses with no more than 2 C's in the MSOT curriculum. - Successful completion of the MSOT Capstone Project.

+Comply with program standards of conduct and guidelines for ethical conduct.